ManInTheWallPog/BountyChecker/README.md

 ```['/Lotus/Types/Gameplay/Eidolon/Encounters/DynamicRescue', '/Lotus/Types/Gameplay/Eidolon/Encounters/DynamicAssassinate', '/Lotus/Types/Gameplay/Eidolon/Encounters/HiddenResourceCaches', '/Lotus/Types/Gameplay/Eidolon/Encounters/DynamicHijack', '/Lotus/Types/Gameplay/Eidolon/Encounters/DynamicCapture']```

 # How to get the .py working?
 Install Python 3.11 (this is what is has been tested on, may work on lower versions too).
-Then do `/py -m pip install requirements.txt` in the folder.
+Then do `py -m pip install requirements.txt` in the folder.

 # Will this get updates?
 Yes